asnota/OrangePOINTER/README.md

 | keys | sentences |

 ## Demo
-If you wish to run a demo of the inference using a finetunned model, you may do so for free in <a href="https://colab.research.google.com/">Colab</a> or <a href="https://www.kaggle.com/">Kaggle</a>.
+If you wish to run a demo of the inference using a finetunned model, you may do so in <a href="https://colab.research.google.com/">Colab</a> or <a href="https://www.kaggle.com/">Kaggle</a> (for free).
 In either of platforms you need import the ```finetunning_on_TPU.ipynb```, downloaded from a current repository.
-Once done, execute all the cells - the script aready contains wget commands downloading the latest version of OrangePOINTER finetunned model and the <a href="https://orangepointer.blob.core.windows.net/files/keywords.txt">keywords</a> for the text generation, which were extracted from the summaries of OrangeSUM dataset, contained in a test split (1500 entries).
+Once done, execute all the cells - the script aready contains wget commands downloading the latest version of <a href="">OrangePOINTER finetunned model</a> and the <a href="https://orangepointer.blob.core.windows.net/files/keywords.txt">keywords</a> for the text generation, which were extracted from the summaries of OrangeSUM dataset, contained in a test split (1500 entries).